jhumelsine/jhumelsine.github.io/_posts/2024-02-29-composite-design-pattern-use-case.md

 * It is a leaf `FoodItem`.
 * It is not technically a `FoodComposite` but it contains a `FoodComposite` and delegates to it.
 * It’s a `Configurer`.
 * `Cheeseburger` has no functional behavior in its implementation.
 It creates and assembles `FoodItem`s, adds them to a `FoodComposite`, and finally delegates to the `FoodComposite` for its calorie count.
-The `+` indicates that there are more calories for the `FoodItem`s now shown, such as `Tomato` and `Lettuce`.

 <img src="/assets/CompositeCheeseburger.png" alt="In-N-Out Burger Cheeseburger"  width = "90%" align="center" style="padding-right: 35px;">